radumarias/rencrypt-python/README.md

 You can use other ciphers like `cipher = Cipher.ChaCha20Poly1305`.

 ## Encrypt and decrypt a file

+It encrypts and decrypts the file in parallel.

 ```python
 from rencrypt import REncrypt, Cipher
 import hashlib